md-owais9956/TechWithOwais/src/content/techLessons/webdev/html-css-intermediate.md

 #### Conceptual Explanations:

-  * **`meta charset="UTF-8"`**: This command tells the browser which "alphabet" to use. `UTF-8` is the universal standard that includes letters, numbers, symbols, and emojis (😊).
+  * **`meta charset="UTF-8"`**: This command tells the browser which "alphabet" to use. `UTF-8` is the universal standard that includes letters, numbers, symbols, and emojis.
 Without it, special characters might break.
   * **`meta name="viewport"`**: This is **the most important tag for mobile**.
 It tells the phone's browser, "Stop pretending to be a 980px desktop.
 Set your width to your *actual* screen size (e.g., 390px) and don't zoom out."
 This is what *enables* responsive design.
   * **`meta name="description"`**: This is purely for **SEO (Search Engine Optimization)**.
 It's the blurb Google shows in its search results.
   * **`og:title` & `og:image`**: "OG" stands for **Open Graph**.
 These tags are for **social media**.
 When someone shares your link on Facebook, X, or Slack, it reads these tags to create that rich preview card.